zew/go-questionnaire/pkg/generators/pds/concept.md

 * Slider: Display width adapted
 * Slider: Ticks corrected
 * Weeks to close: As dropdown
+* Everywhere: Tranche names aligned

 todo

-* Default value of Range
+* Default value of range
-* Align the tranche names

 * 2022-11-28_ZEW_Survey.xlsx
+* Employee-Number for each asset class
+* Numbering of all questions